tc39/proposal-shadowrealm/explainer.md

 ## <a name='Introduction'></a>Introduction

-The ShadowRealms proposal provides a new mechanism to execute JavaScript code within the context of a new global object and set of JavaScript built-ins.
+The ShadowRealm proposal provides a new mechanism to execute JavaScript code within the context of a new global object and set of JavaScript built-ins.

 The API enables control over the execution of different programs within a Realm, providing a proper mechanism for virtualization.
 This is not possible in the Web Platform today and the proposed API is aimed to a seamless solution for all JS enviroments.

-There are various examples where ShadowRealms can be well applied to:
+There are various examples where the ShadowRealm API can be well applied to:

   * Web-based IDEs or any kind of 3rd party code execution using same origin evaluation policies.
   * DOM Virtualization (e.g.: Google AMP)
   * Test frameworks and reporters (in-browser tests, but also in node using `vm`).
   * testing/mocking (e.g.: jsdom)
-  * Most plugin mechanism for the web (e.g., spreadsheet functions).
-  * Sandboxing (e.g.: Oasis Project)
   * Server side rendering (to avoid collision and data leakage)
   * in-browser code editors
   * in-browser transpilation

 This document expands a list of some of these [use cases with examples](#UseCases).

+As detailed in the [Security](#Security) section, the ShadowRealm API is not a full spectrum mechanism against security issues when evaluating code.
+As such, it makes it a bad choice for some code execution use cases (e.g., spreadsheet functions blocking the main UI thread).

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)